Mobile menu toggle

 November 12: Today in Apple history: Toy Story November 22, 1995: Toy Story, Pixar’s first feature-length movie, lands in theaters.
 The charming film wows the world with the wonders of computer animation.

-The most successful of Steve Jobs’ business ventures during his wilderness years outside Apple, the box office smash hit makes his belief in the power of computer graphics pay off in a big way.
+The most successful of Apple co-founder Steve Jobs‘ business ventures during his wilderness years away from Cupertino, the box office smash makes his belief in the power of computer graphics pay off in a big way.

 How big?
 A cleverly timed decision to sync the movie opening with Pixar’s public offering turns 40-year-old Jobs into a billionaire.

-Toy Story was an astonishing achievement for its time.
+Toy Story stands out as an astonishing achievement for its time.
 The early 1990s was a high point for animated feature films, thanks to Disney’s back-to-back-to-back successes with Beauty and the Beast, Aladdin and The Lion King.
 Those movies combined celebrity voices, high-quality animation, great scripts and big Broadway musical numbers to stunning effect.

 All three of those films featured computer graphics to some degree, but only for backgrounds and special effects.
-With Toy Story, computer graphics would need to prove themselves capable of creating emotion as well.
+With Toy Story, computer graphics needed to prove themselves capable of creating emotion as well.

 It worked.
 Audiences fell in love with the toy characters, including Woody (an earnest cowboy) and Buzz Lightyear (a bumbling astronaut).
-During a January 1995 sneak preview double bill of Toy Story and the traditionally animated Pocahontas, the former emerged an undisputed winner.
+During a January 1995 sneak preview double bill of Toy Story and the traditionally animated Pocahontas, the former emerged as the undisputed winner.

-When Toy Story arrived in theaters, it lived up to this potential.
+When Toy Story opened in theaters, it lived up to this potential.
 Box office sales of $358 million worldwide made it a runner-up only to the aforementioned Aladdin and The Lion King.

 Steve Jobs and Toy Story

-Primary credit, of course, goes to creators Ed Catmull and John Lasseter, who shepherded Toy Story to the screen.
-Jobs himself offered no input on the movie’s plot, although he contributed in other ways.
+Primary credit for Toy Story’s success, of course, goes to creators Ed Catmull and John Lasseter.
+They shepherded the groundbreaking movie to the screen.
+Jobs himself offered no input on Toy Story’s plot, although he contributed in other ways.

 For instance, Jobs negotiated the movie deal with Disney’s Jeffrey Katzenberg.
 Unfortunately, Pixar did not retain ownership of the film and characters.
 And — in a move that shows how much Jobs’ thinking changed over the coming decade — Pixar did not get a cut of home video revenue.
 (Jobs apparently did not appreciate the significance of that market.)